 Dr. Colella will be wearing a mask & /or face shield.

-Masks are required per state mandate.
+Masks are required unless in the specific case of removal for TMJ or intraoral manual therapy.
 Thank you for your cooperation.

 If you are doing a gait assessment, please wear the shoes that you typically run in and shorts.

 How much time will this take?
 Plan on slightly more than one hour.

 May I bring someone?
 You may, especially if that person is helping to take care of you in some way.
 It is a relatively small space with no wifi, but you are welcome to bring a tag-a-long.

 If you are seeking out the “Band-Aide care plan” please advise your physical therapist in advance.
 There are some treatments that are more effective at treating root causes but do not provide as much immediate relief- it’s just best everyone is on the same page.

 Step 2: We talk.
 Ah, remember conversations?
 No staring at a computer screen while we chat.
 You just tell me about what’s going on & I’ll chime in with some additional questions to help clarify or cover parts of your medical history.

 Step 3: The physical exam.
 Expect a very thorough hands-on assessment.
 Your physical therapy evaluation will be very…well…physical.
 You can expect to go through a series of movements in a variety of positions, some will be resisted, some will not.
 No one test will tell your therapist all she needs to know, but how they tend to cluster together will provide more valuable information than any picture.

 Step 4: The plan.
 Sometimes going through a physical therapy evaluation can be disheartening.
 We tend to tell you all the things that are “wrong” with you, but the worst thing that can happen is to go through an evaluation and not find anything.